mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 The aims of this literature review:

 - introduce concepts that may also inform conceptual framework / methodology
-- outline existing game making pedagogies
+- outline existing game making pedagogies  & resources for learning coding
   - CT in relation to Design Patterns - abstract / concrete elements
 - focus in on cultural / social elements of particular promising pedagogies.